A professional salmon fishing career based breakdown of what role a ghillie serves on the salmon rivers of Scotland.

 The traditional role of a Scottish ghillie was to be the expert for the clan chieftan to rely on for deer hunting, grouse shooting & salmon fishing.
 These days the man in charge of a section (beat) of a Scottish salmon river is known as the ghillie and his roles are fairly extensive in the daily running and maintenance of the fishery.

-A salmon beat ghillie is mostly present to attent to the beat management and overview his fishing guests which can be highly time intensive when he starts his guests off and periodically checks on how they are doing throughout the full course of the fishing day in addition to other salmon beat maintenance and sometimes also boat fishing duties.
-With a beat ghillie's daily responsibilities in mind it's usually always a better idea (if you're new to salmon fishing or are an existing salmon fisher in need of fine tuning) to hire a personal guide who will teach you how to fish for salmon, supply all of the fishing equipment & waterproofing and stay with you (& your group) all day to ensure you are covering the salmon pools optimally and assist you to hook, play and land salmon.
+A salmon beat ghillie is mostly present to attent to the beat management and overview his fishing guests which can be highly time intensive when he starts his 'permit access' only guests off and periodically checks on how they are doing throughout the full course of the fishing day in addition to other salmon beat maintenance and sometimes also boat fishing duties.
+With a beat ghillie's daily responsibilities in mind it's often always a better idea (if you're new to salmon fishing or are an existing salmon fisher in need of fine tuning) to hire a personal guide who will teach you how to fish for salmon, supply all of the fishing equipment & waterproofing and stay with you (& your group) all day to ensure you are covering the salmon pools properly to give you the best chance of catching salmon.
 Follow this link for more information on how to book a salmon fishing guide in Scotland.